Hypothyroidism in Dogs

 At the same time, an accurate diagnosis is important because treating a dog for hypothyroidism that doesn’t exist creates new problems.

 Sick Euthyroid Syndrome (SES) is often misdiagnosed as hypothyroidism.
 In SES, dogs with normally functioning thyroid glands (euthyroid) have decreased thyroid hormone levels because of trauma, stress, injury, or poor diet, any of which can affect hormone levels.
 The thyroid responds to stress, illness, or injury by reducing thyroid hormone secretion, thus slowing the body’s metabolic rate and conserving energy.
 Because the underlying cause of SES may be difficult to identify, this protective mechanism can be mistaken for hypothyroidism.
 Examples of non-thyroidal illnesses that can lower thyroid levels include Cushing's disease, diabetes mellitus, chronic renal failure, liver disease, and Addison's disease.
 When these diseases are treated, the apparent hypothyroid problem corrects itself.
+Note that Free T4 is less affected by chronic illness than Total T4, but neither is reliable during an acute illness.

 Other test results may help to confirm the diagnosis.
 Over 75 percent of dogs with end-stage hypothyroidism have high cholesterol levels in blood drawn after a 12-hour fast, though this may not be seen in early stages of the disease.
 Approximately 40 percent are anemic.
 Liver enzymes (likely due to altered fat metabolism) or creatine kinase (CK) are sometimes elevated.
 Because other factors can affect these test results, they support a diagnosis of hypothyroidism without being definitive on their own.